Branding services and branding deliverables can get ridiculously confusing.

 In the marketplace research for a packaged snacks company, we’d be looking at:

-- Packaged snacks, and snacking industry in general – what’s trending, what’s working, what’s not?
+- Packaged snacks and the snacking industry in general – what’s trending, what’s working, what’s not?

 - The geographical area in which you’re going to operate – what’s popular, what are you up against, how do you compare?

-It’s important that you gather insights on both an industry level, and a geographical level.
+It’s important that you gather insights on both at an industry level and a geographical level.

 You can then start reaching out to potential customers and gain insights into customer preferences and behaviour.